TheJoin95/thejoin95.github.io/public/articles/2019-06-28-puppeteer-skyscanner-scraper-nodejs.md

+---
----title: Scraping the web to get the best flight fares | NodeJS & Puppeteer
+title: Scraping the web to get the best flight fares | NodeJS & Puppeteer
 description: A Skyscanner web scraper made in Puppeeter
 permalink: puppeteer-skyscanner-scraper-nodejs
 icon: flight